isc-projects/dhcp/CONTRIBUTING.md

 patches as we do for internal code.
 It may take some cycles of review/updated patch submissions before the code is finally accepted.
 The nature of the review process is that it emphasizes areas that need improvement.
 If you are not used to the review process, you may get the impression that the feedback is negative.
-It is not: even the Kea developers seldom see reviews that say "All OK please merge".
+It is not: even the ISC developers seldom see reviews that say "All OK please merge".

 If we happen to have any comments that you as submitter are expected to address (and in the